ed-syspertec/Virtel/docs/manuals/virtel/Virtel460UG/User_Guide.rst

     special characters must be coded in the standard URL escape format
     %xx where xx is the hexadecimal value of the character in ASCII.
 For example, a blank is represented as %20.

+Parameters can be used to override the Virtel defaults.
+For example, a different code page is required to the default code page defined in the TCT.
+The following parameters can be used to override Virtel TCT or session defaults :-

+    LOGMODE     Logmode for session
+    ROWS        Number of rows
+    COLS        Number of columns
+    CODEPAGE    codepage
+    USEHTMINI   Minitel HTTL support - Yes or No.

 Dynamic URL with userdata and parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^